Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Some clients – large corporations and those in the financial sector especially – simply prefer to work exclusively with limited companies, but others flatly refuse to deal with unincorporated businesses.
 So, having a limited company can present new business opportunities that may not otherwise have existed.

-If you ask most people how you’d go about forming a limited company, chances are they’d stare back at you blankly.
+If you ask most people how you’d go about forming or setting up a limited company, chances are they’d stare back at you blankly.
 A common misconception is that incorporating is some kind of bureaucratic obstacle course that can take months and cost thousands of pounds.
-The truth, though, is that you can incorporate online in less than ten minutes, and all for about the cost of a takeaway pizza.
+The truth, though, is that you can incorporate online in less than ten minutes, and all for about the cost of a takeaway pizza, or even for free!

-The separate legal entity of a limited company may make it slightly easier to secure finance than sole traders.
+The separate legal entity of a limited company may make it slightly easier to secure finance to help grow your business than sole traders.
 Also, companies can raise capital by issuing new shares to shareholders and new investors – to anyone, really, except Joe Public (only public limited companies can do that).
 On the other hand, sole traders have to raise new capital from their personal resources.
 If they happen to be cash-strapped at the time, that’s pretty much that.

-Once you register a company with Companies House (or using our Crunch Formations service), the company name is legally protected, which means there can only be one company in the UK with the same name (or anything too similar).
+Once you register a company with Companies House (or save yourself some money and use our Crunch Formations service), the company name is legally protected, which means there can only be one company in the UK with the same name (or anything too similar).
 The trouble is, as a sole trader, someone else can use your trading name and you’re powerless to stop them.

 Let’s say you’ve had a lightbulb moment – you’ve got an inspired idea and a name for a business, but you’ve neither the time nor the capital to develop it just yet.
 Instead of abandoning your idea altogether, you can set up a dormant company to put the business on hold and protect its trading name at the same time.

 In the eyes of HMRC and Companies House, a dormant company is one that doesn’t trade and has made no significant accounting transactions during a financial year.
-Setting up a dormant company can protect your future interests.
+You’ll need to let them both know that your company is dormant and there’s a few things you’ll need to file each year, but setting up a dormant company can protect your future interests.

 If you want to call it a day, sell your shareholding or (heaven forbid) you go to meet your maker, it’s much easier to transfer ownership of a limited company than an unincorporated structure.
 Clients, equipment, the whole caboodle can be bagged up and sold off.